mse150s20/p2-kinetics/README.md

 $ python kinetics.py Data/idaho_infections.csv

-A plot will appear if everything is working correctly.
+A plot of the data from the data idaho_indections.csv will appear if everything is working correctly.

 # Figures Showing Our Code Output Here